SocialEconomyDataLab/spec/docs/identifiers.md

 ## Identifier basics
 ### What is an identifier?
-An identifier is a unique code that
+For identifiers to be useful, they should aim to be **unique** and **persistent**, so that they don't become confused with other identifiers and don't change unexpectedly.

 You may already have identifiers in your own data.
-For example, an number for each application or financed deal that was created when you received the application or agreed the deal.
+For example, a number for each application or financed deal that was created when you received the application or agreed the deal.
 These are **internal identifiers** which are useful as part of your published data.

-*However*, because there might be an overlap between the internal identifiers that you use, and the internal identifiers that another funder uses, you will need to add a **prefix** to avoid this possible clash.
+*However*, because there might be an overlap between the internal identifiers that you use, and the internal identifiers that another funder uses, you will need to add a **prefix** to avoid this possible clash and ensure better interoperability.

+But, in preference to internal identifiers are **commonly-used identifiers** from maintained registers (such as Companies House), which provide a ready-made alternative that supports joined-up data and make analysis more complete.

 ### Prefixes
+Because more than one publisher may happen to use the same internal identifier to refer to different organisations or deals that they both hold information for, prefixes are important in helping to tell them apart when it comes to joining up datasets from many publishers by adding an extra element of "uniqueness" to an identifier.

+So while '10001' is not a particularly unique identifier for a deal, a version which combines a publisher prefix with the internal number is e.g. 'ABC-10001'.

 ```eval_rst
 .. _deal-identifier:
 ```
 ## Deal identifier
 To create deal identifiers:

 ```eval_rst
 .. _organisation-identifier: